ChestnutEOS/eosio-chestnutmsig/blockchain/contracts/chestnutacnt/README.md

 User Story:
-A new user `daniel` creates a transfer limit of 100.0000 EOS to pervent him from ever spending more than 100.0000 EOS
+A new user `daniel` creates a transfer limit of 100.0000 EOS to pervent him from ever spending more than 100.0000 EOS at once

 1. `daniel` turns his normal eos account into a smart account by creating a `@chestnut` permission.
 Then `daniel` uses his `@chestnut`